ChrisNavoczynski/Adams-OfferUp/README.md

 * Dylan Wilkinson

 ## CRUD Ops and Validation:
-* Implement validation on both the client and server
+* Implement validation on both the client and server!

 ## Application Description: Web app for resale use.
 ### Supports: